lierluis/667-web-server/README.md

 localhost:port/file_path
 ```
 Where `port` is an arbitrarily chosen port number specified within the `httpd.conf` file,
-and `file_path` is a file or directory within the server's filepath, e.g. `chomp.gif`.
+and `file_path` is a file or directory within the server's filesystem, e.g. `chomp.gif`.

 To access files within the protected directory, use these credentials:
 ```